intjelic/remofile/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Remofile primarily is a **Python library** to run servers and interact with the remote directory from the code.
-It's an ideal solution when you write client-server software that needs to tranfer files to multiple endpoints.
+It's an ideal solution when you write client-server software that needs to transfer files to multiple endpoints.

 .. code-block:: shell